Sunbird-Lern/userorg-service/setup.md

     2. sunbird_learnerstate_actor_port

 ## Build
+1. 1.
+Run "git submodule foreach git pull origin master" to pull the latest sunbird-common submodule.
-1. Run "mvn clean install" from "sunbird-mw/services" to build the services.
+2. Run "mvn clean install" to build the services.
-2. Go to "sunbird-mw/services/learner-state-service" and run the command "mvn play2:dist" to generate the dist file for services.
+3. Go to "service/" folder and run the command "mvn play2:dist" to generate the dist file for services.
-3. The build file "learner-state-service-1.0-SNAPSHOT-dist.zip" is generated in "sunbird-mw/services/learning-service/target" folder.
+4. The build file "learner-state-service-1.0-SNAPSHOT-dist.zip" is generated in "sunbird-lms-service/service/target" folder.

 ## Run
 1. Unzip the dist file "learning-service-1.0-SNAPSHOT-dist.zip".